-*It is a condition of the grant that a report on your accomplishments be filed upon completion of the project.
+It is a condition of the grant that a report on your accomplishments be filed upon completion of the project.
 The COG Final Report is a precondition for faculty to receive support from the Committee in subsequent years.
 The COG doesn't cover travel to conferences or research that has already taken place.

 	Office Of College Grants Resource Fund

-The OCG Resource Fund provides faculty members with funding for scholarly projects that are not within the central purposes of either COG or FR/PDF funds.
-For the time being, a portion of 2010-11 fiscal year surplus set aside to support faculty research will fund this initiative.
+	he Office of College Grants Resource Fund (OCGRF) provides faculty members with funding for scholarly projects that are not within the central purposes of either COG or FR/PDF funds.

-The OCG Resource Funds is available for the following purposes:
+	OCG Resource Funding is available for the following purposes:

 	- Publication fees: including but not limited to page charges, subvention fees, fees to include images, and copyright fees.
 (Note that the Provost’s Office has had some success at negotiating lower publication fees, so the Provost and associate deans will attempt to work with relevant parties before committing a specific amount of funding).